orginux/orginux.github.io/content/posts/internal-replication.md

 ```

 You can use my [clickhouse-cluster-compose](https://github.com/orginux/clickhouse-cluster-compose) project to deploy this example.
+You just need to change the setting in [config/clickhouse/config.d/remote_servers.xml](https://github.com/orginux/clickhouse-cluster-compose/blob/main/config/clickhouse/config.d/remote_servers.xml) file.

-Table sutrucure will be the same for both clusters, difference only in `internal_replication` setting.
+Table sutrucure and all other settings will be the same for both clusters, difference only in `internal_replication` setting.
 ### Create tables:
 ```sql
 CREATE TABLE table_local ON CLUSTER '{cluster}'